LayerManager/layman-workshop/slides/03-rest.md

 ## Layman REST API Resources
 - `layername`, `mapname`
   - unique identification of layer (map) within all layers (maps) of given user
-  - it is chosen or automatically generated when the layer is published
+  - it is either chosen or automatically generated when the layer (map) is published
   - it can not be changed

 ---